Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/(VIRTUAL 2021) Emperors, Spies and Seaweed: writing messages only you can read .md

 **nan** - Demos for a Crash, Bang, Squelch! public talk featuring examples of steganography and cryptography.

-Last initially checked on 2021-01-22 by Polly Hooton (prh43@cam.ac.uk)) and doublechecked on 2021-01-22 by Matthew Le Maitre (msl54@cam.ac.uk))
+Last initially checked on 2021-01-22 by Polly Hooton (prh43@cam.ac.uk)) and double-checked on 2021-01-22 by Matthew Le Maitre (msl54@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->